tucsonmesh/tucsonmesh-docs/docs/guides/updating-docs/index.md

 # Updating this documentation

+The Tucson Mesh documentation site is just specially-formatted text files, processed by open source software and turned into a static website.

 This documentation is written as [Markdown](https://en.wikipedia.org/wiki/Markdown) files that are turned into a website using [MKDocs](https://www.mkdocs.org/) with the [Material for MKDocs](https://squidfunk.github.io/mkdocs-material/) theme.

 If you just want to make some changes, check out [Editing Tucson Mesh's technical documentation](editing-docs.md).